A lightweight Outlier Detection for Characterizing Radio- and Environment-Specific Link Quality Fluctuation in Low-Power Wireless Networks: Results

 \subsection{Comparison with Baselines}

-In this section we compare the performance of our approach (Adaptive EMA) with four baseline outlier detection methods: Basic EMA (our approach with a fixed $\alpha$ as a threshold), interval estimation based on z-score, Moving Average, Median Absolute Deviation (MAD), and Adaptive EMA (our approach).
+In this section we compare the performance of our approach (Adaptive EMA) based on relative behavior of variation in the signal with four baseline outlier detection methods: Basic EMA (our approach with a fixed $\alpha$ as a threshold), interval estimation based on z-score, Moving Average, Median Absolute Deviation (MAD), and Adaptive EMA (our approach).
 Figure~\ref{fig:outlier_boxplot} displays the distribution of outlier detection rates aggregated for the four radios and the fifteen deployment environments.
 The vertical axis is represented on a logarithmic scale to allow visualization of detection rates spanning several orders of magnitude.
 In each boxplot, the central horizontal line indicates the median value, the box boundaries represent the first and third quartiles (Q1 and Q3), and the whiskers extend to the typical minimum and maximum values, while individual points denote extreme observations.

 Basic EMA exhibits the highest median detection rate, approximately \(10^{-2}\), with a wide interquartile range and whiskers extending close to \(10^{-1}\).
 This indicates high sensitivity but also substantial variability, suggesting potential over-detection or false positives.
 In contrast, z-score---$\mathbf{z}_t = ( \mathbf{R}_t-\eta_x)/\sigma_x)$---shows the lowest median and narrowest spread near \(10^{-3}\), reflecting a conservative detection minimizing false positives but risking missing subtle anomalies.
 Moving Average lies between z-score and Basic EMA, with moderate median values and a wider spread than z-score, capturing more anomalies while maintaining moderate stability.
 MAD has a similar median to MA but features several extreme outliers, indicating occasional high detection rates and higher variability in some scenarios.
 Finally, Adaptive EMA (outlier threshold = $k\sigma{_z}$) maintains a median detection rate comparable to MA and MAD but with a narrower interquartile range and fewer extreme values.
 This demonstrates a balanced trade-off between sensitivity and stability, enabled by its dynamic smoothing adjustment.
-Overall, Adaptive EMA delivers more consistent and reliable anomaly detection across varying radios and environments, outperforming the other methods in robustness and statistical stability.
+Overall, Adaptive EMA demonstrates more consistent anomaly-detection behavior across varying radios and environments and shows comparatively stronger robustness and statistical stability. .